omrip500/Bookstore-Management-System-C-Language-/README.md

 ## Usage
-Once the program is running, follow the prompts to navigate through the various functionalities of the bookstore management system.
+Once the program is running, follow the prompts to navigate through the various functionalities of the hairdressing management system.

 ## Contributing
 Contributions are welcome!
 Feel free to fork the repository and submit pull requests.